d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 ------

 ![](first-thread.png?align=right)
-You can select any pattern from any catalogue and use plaits with three threads as stitches, for example _lclc_ or _rcrcrc_ between other stitches (or not).
+You can select any pattern from any gallery and use plaits with three threads as stitches, for example _lclc_ or _rcrcrc_ between other stitches (or not).
 This looks like highlighted in the image on the right.